 Functionality

-- Heats liquid to approx. 190 degrees via frictions, suitable to prepare hot soup from warm ingredients;
+• Heats liquid to approx. 190 degrees via friction, suitable to prepare hot soup from warm ingredients;

 Using, cleaning

-The blender is very easy to assemble for blending; it just requires loading the container with ingredients in the right order described in the user manual, closing the lid, places the jar on the base unit; the blender does not have any locking system like Vitamix and secured with four poles around the drive socket.
+The blender is very easy to assemble for blending; it just requires loading the container with ingredients in the right order described in the user manual, closing the lid, and placing the jar on the base unit.
+The blender does not have any locking system like Vitamix and secured with four poles around the drive socket.

 The Homegeek model has a simple control panel and is quite easy to use; it just requires selecting the needed pre-set of the variable speed and pushing the On/Off lever to start processing.